Gaumard Scientific

 Gaumard Scientific is a Miami, Florida-based company that creates simulators for major teaching hospitals and nursing schools, medical military training and emergency medical services.
-The company traces its history to 1946 and has 300 employees.
+The company traces its history to 1946 and has over 400 employees.

+Background

 A World War II trauma physician who explored the use of simulators for battlefield surgery founded Gaumard Scientific and developed the company's first product, which was a synthetic human skeleton used to replace the use of actual human skeletons in medical training programs.

 The company manufactures simulators and training devices in the following categories: